Sneakerheads Beware: Your Money, Your Life

-Susan Beacham is a kids and money expert who co-founded the non profit Money Savvy Generation and is the co-author of books including O.M.G Official Money Guide For College Students
+Susan Beacham is a kid and money expert who co-founded the non-profit Money Savvy Generation and is the co-author of books including O.M.G Official Money Guide For College Students

-“Most people without the juice of Michael Jordan take a risk and pay the cost.” said Beacham.
+“Most people without the juice of Michael Jordan take a risk and pay the cost,” said Beacham.
 “For most of us, it is better to stop, think and reflect before we take a risk.
-That’s called the skill of delayed gratification – and in life that is the key to success, not a pair $220 Air Jordan 11’s.”
+That’s called the skill of delayed gratification – and in life, that is the key to success, not a pair of $220 Air Jordan 11’s.”

 To most, the idea that one would be willing to go to such lengths for a pair of shoes seems absurd, to say the least, but to David Williams, social scientist and Professor of African and African American Studies and Sociology at Harvard University, the phenomenon makes perfect sense.